 The Highland Lakes knows how to put on a Christmas lights display, whether it’s an impressive presentation at a home or a park filled with millions of glowing lights.

 You can hop in the car and tour the Highland Lakes Christmas lights trail from display to display all season long.
-Once you’re at any of the large Christmas lights displays, make sure you’re bundled up for a walk through all the outdoor sculptures, arches, and trees.
+Once you’re at any of the large Christmas lights displays, make sure you’re bundled up for a walk through all of the outdoor sculptures, arches, and trees.
 There are no large drive-through displays in the Highland Lakes.
 You can, however, explore neighborhoods by vehicle and seek out the best-lit houses.

-- In the southern portion of the Highland Lakes, you’ll find the Lights Spectacular in Johnson City.
+- In the southern portion of the Highland Lakes, you’ll find Lights Spectacular in Johnson City.
 This awesome display at the Pedernales Electric Cooperative headquarters includes 2 million LED lights around mature oak trees, creating a truly “electric” experience.

 - In Llano’s Badu Park is Starry, Starry Nights.
 The lights illuminate the park and the Llano River.

-- In Marble Falls, nearly 2 million lights and over 100 sculptures illuminate Lakeside Park at the Walkway of Lights.
+- In Marble Falls, nearly 2 million lights and over 100 sculptures illuminate Lakeside Park at Walkway of Lights.
 Santa even makes appearances on weekends to visit with boys and girls.

 - Visit the Lyndon B. Johnson State Park and Historic Site for Christmas traditions from the childhood and adult life of President Johnson.

 - For more contemporary fun, kids can play in the snow in early December during snow days in Llano and Burnet.